itom-project/itom-project.github.io/mainsite_hidden/source/examples/faceDetect.rst

 Face detection
 =======================================

-With the support of Python 3 and OpenCV 3 lots of image processing can be done with ease.
+With the support of Python libraries and the OpenCV-Library many image processing problems can be solved.
-In this example we show a simple itom script to detect faces off a webcam live image.
+In this example we show a simple itom script to detect faces acquired by a live webcam.

 Detection with Webcam
 -----------------------------------------